Bluebear77/Intern_ECLADATTA/Note slide.md

 - Do we have the full list?

    Kind of.
 I find the question template of the ReasTAP.
-The summarizationo template of QTSUMM is based on ReasTAP, but it is not posted on github.
+The summarization template of QTSUMM is based on ReasTAP, but it is not posted on github.

   https://github.com/Yale-LILY/ReasTAP/blob/main/synthetic_tableqa_generation/question_template.json